 The Code reflects our own high standards, which embrace internationally recognized principles designed to protect the interests of the workers who manufacture products for sale in our stores.
 These principles have been informed by, and in many instances incorporate, human rights, labor rights and anti-corruption standards enunciated by the United Nations and other respected international bodies.

 TJX requires that all products offered for sale in our stores be produced in facilities that meet specific criteria, as set forth below:

 Our vendors and the factories in which the merchandise they sell us is manufactured (collectively, our "vendors") must comply with all applicable laws and regulations, including, but not limited to, all environmental laws and regulations, and all laws, regulations and internationally adopted restrictions concerning bribery and corruption.

-Our vendors must provide their workers with a safe and healthy conditions, including in any living facilities that may be provided.
+Our vendors must provide their workers with safe and healthy conditions, including in any living facilities that may be provided.

 Our vendors must not use child labor.
 The term "child" is defined as anyone younger than 15 years of age (or younger than 14 years of age where the law of the country of manufacture allows 14-year-olds to work).
 However, in countries where the legal age for completing compulsory education is higher than 15, then we define “child” as anyone younger than the age for completing compulsory education.

 Our vendors must not use involuntary or forced labor, whether in the form of prison labor, indentured labor, bonded labor, labor acquired through slavery or human trafficking, or otherwise.

 Our vendors must abide with all applicable laws relating to wages and benefits, and must pay the legally prescribed minimum wage or the prevailing industry wage, whichever is higher.